API reference

 File uploads

-File uploads have separate limits based on file size and your organization's storage quota.
+File uploads have separate limits based on file size and your organisation's storage quota.
 Contact your administrator for details.

 Batch operations